erngvq/Python-Fun/README.md

 ---
 ### Lists Concatenation
-The <code>extend()</code> method takes an iterable such as list, tuple, or string, and modifies the original list (it does not return any value)
+The <code>extend()</code> method takes an iterable such as list, tuple, or string, and modifies the original list (it does not return any value).
 ```python
 def listsConcatenation(lst1, lst2):
     res = lst1